kuberig-io/kuberig/README.md

 Copy the token in environments/{environment-name}/.plain.{environment-name}.access-token

-Run encrypt<Environment-name>Environment
+Run encrypt{Environment-name}Environment

-You are ready to run deploy<Environment-name>Environment
+You are ready to run deploy{Environment-name}Environment